DevMesa/ThePringle/README.md

 }
 ```

 Note how the logic is done hack side and not game side, with the change compounding (i.e. not overwriting) the existing value.
 This allows the functionality to be extended in many places, not just one place.
-For example, you could add jitter to the speed to make you harder to hit without changing the overall average running speed, while also still being compatible with the speedhack.
+For example, you could add jitter to the speed to make you harder to hit without changing the overall average running speed, while maintaining compatibility with the speedhack.